MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 Current Channel (Broad): Devices will be offered updates only after the gradual release cycle completes.
 Suggested to apply to a broad set of devices in your production population (~10-100%).

-If you disable or do not configure this policy, the device will stay up to date automatically during the daily release cycle.
+If you disable or don't configure this policy, the device will stay up to date automatically during the daily release cycle.
 Suitable for most devices.

 The data type is integer.
-Supported operations are Add, Delete, Get, Replace.
+Supported operations are Add, Delete, Get, and Replace.

 Valid Values are:
 - 0: Not configured (Default)